tangbinbai/fish/primary-school/0adverbs.md

 ### near
-	no far away in distance. e.g. Is there a restaurant here?
+	No far away in the distance. e.g., Is there a restaurant here?
+## crucial
+	Extremely important or necessary
+### lost
+	Not knowing where it is and how to get to a place. e.g., she got lost in the forest.